Field experiment: Practical uses

 Field experiments offer researchers a way to test theories and answer questions with higher external validity because they simulate real-world occurrences.
+Compared to surveys and lab experiments, one strength of field experiments is that they can test people without them being aware that they are in a study, which could influence how they respond (called the "Hawthorne Effect").
+For example, researchers used a field experiment by posting different types of employment ads to test people's preferences for stable versus exciting jobs as a way to check the validity of people's responses to survey measures.

 Some researchers argue that field experiments are a better guard against potential bias and biased estimators.
-As well, field experiments can act as benchmarks for comparing observational data to experimental results.
+Field experiments can act as benchmarks for comparing observational data to experimental results.
 Using field experiments as benchmarks can help determine levels of bias in observational studies, and, since researchers often develop a hypothesis from an a priori judgment, benchmarks can help to add credibility to a study.
 While some argue that covariate adjustment or matching designs might work just as well in eliminating bias, field experiments can increase certainty by displacing omitted variable bias because they better allocate observed and unobserved factors.

 Researchers can utilize machine learning methods to simulate, reweight, and generalize experimental data.
 This increases the speed and efficiency of gathering experimental results and reduces the costs of implementing the experiment.
 Another cutting-edge technique in field experiments is the use of the multi armed bandit design, including similar adaptive designs on experiments with variable outcomes and variable treatments over time.